-With the GFS Shared File System, the file system can be easily expanded by specifying an empty disk partition.
+With the GFS file system, the file system can be easily expanded by specifying an empty disk partition.
 Thus, a shortage of free space in a file system can be solved in a short time.
 A data partition can be added even while mounting.